A Phenomenological Approach to Interactive Knot Diagrams: Method

 We take inspiration from a \LaTeX-library for rendering knots, \texttt{spath3} \cite{spath3} by \textsc{Stacey} (2011). \texttt{spath3} segments the knots between crossings and draws strands that go above double; one iteration is thick and in the background colour, the other in regular thickness and has the colour of the knot.
 Thereby, the strand going under looks like it vanishes below the other before it reemerges on the other side.
 The trouble with using this for our purposes is that segmenting the knot in this way would create a separation between what the user interacts with and what they see.
 For instance, dragging the connection points would not be possible continuously, since every segment may then only contain at most one intersection.
 Taking a different approach and drawing twice on all of the segment despite multiple intersections would lead to doubly drawn strands overriding each other, so that depth information on which strand needs to be drawn first becomes necessary.

-Our solution is to draw double only in a neighborhood around the intersection and along two neighboring Bezier curve segments along the path.
+Our solution is to draw doubly only in a neighborhood around the intersection and along two neighboring Bézier curve segments along the path.
 We then need an additional consideration regarding the length of this small piece: Short pieces are good to not block other parts of the knot for other intersections or user interaction, long pieces are needed because they have to cover up the strand going under.
-A sensible way to cover just as much of the bottom strand is needed is by calculating the time-length of the doubly drawn piece $l$ through
+A sensible heuristic to cover just as much of the bottom strand as needed is calculating the time-length radius of the doubly drawn piece $l$ by approximating both curves as straight lines and making due with finding the length along the upper strand from the intersection of the center of the two lines up to the intersection of the edges of the two lines including a gap width.
+Through two simple trigonometric calculations we obtain

-where $\gamma$ is again the path, $w$ the stroke width, $t,s$ the times of the path where it crosses itself and $A,B$ are constants with a physical dimension that should be be adjusted to the length units of the implementation.
-The doubly drawn piece is finally $\gamma([t - l, t + l])$ or $\gamma([s - l, s + l])$ depending on which strand is above, where the interval bounds is interpreted modulo 1.
+where $\sec$ is the inverse cosine, $\gamma$ is again the path, $w_s$ the stroke width, $w_g$ the desired gap width and $t,s$ the times of the path where it crosses itself.
+This formula assumes that the Bézier curve times are sampled adaptively, so that one unit in parameter space is one unit in real space.
+This is the case in our implementation, but if it is not, an appropriate rescaling should first take place.
+It can further be troublesome that $l$ is not bounded as a function of $\alpha$, in which case we recommend to fix an upper limit or limit the intersection to the neighbouring Bézier curves only.
+The doubly drawn piece is finally $\gamma([t - l, t + l])$ or $\gamma([s - l, s + l])$ depending on which strand is above, where the interval bounds are interpreted modulo 1.
 This ensures that perpendicular strands are only drawn doubly on a short segment, while more parallel crossings are also fully covered.

+For pleasant visuals when finally exporting the knot, we provide a feature to keep the knot smooth by enforcing $C^1$ continuity.
+To enter this state, a centripetal Catmull-Rom spline \cite{catmull1974class} through the control points is calculated, which is however a discontinuous operation and cannot be guaranteed to preserve the topology.
+Another discontinuous operation we make available is straightening the knot diagram into a polygonal line.
+For both of these, we provide a warning if the Dowker-Thistlethwaite code has been changed from before the operation, which would be a necessary but not sufficient condition for a move that breaks the isotopy.

+Simply smoothing the spline that makes up the knot is not a guarantee for an aesthetic diagram.
+The user is therefore left with the task of editing the Bézier curve -- a time-consuming process that prompts further automation.
+We are evidently faced with a problem that has many possible solutions as beauty is famously subjective.
+Nonetheless most will value a knot diagram exhibiting few bends, moderate curvature, equally sized enclosed areas, equally spaced crossings, intersections at right angles and symmetry.
+One could also ask for a sort of canonical knot diagram, such as one composed of the fewest possible Bézier curves (an open problem as far as we know), one with the most symmetries or a polygonal chain with the least bends.